raiyan1437/Image_Classification_Model/README.md

 Deep CNN Model To Classify Images Of Fashion-mnist Dataset.
-Deep CNN model created Using Tensorflow, Keras and Numpy.
+This Model is created Using Tensorflow, Keras and Numpy.